Head of the Lab

 2023 – Postgraduate student (IDEA net Project)

 Emerging and re-emerging infectious disease outbreaks and viroterrorism attacks are on the rise, with devastating effects on people’s health.
 Infectious diseases caused by wild animal pathogens usually emerge very quickly, and some of these emerging pathogens can cause unexpected epidemics among wild animals, humans, and livestock.
-Poxviruses are best known and most feared viruses which are expected to be a pandemic within the next few years due to the widest host range including many mammals.
-Hence, my research focuses on Describing the virome of selected rodents in Sri Lanka with a special reference to pox viruses.
+Poxviruses are best known and most feared viruses, which are expected to be a pandemic within the next few years due to the wide host range, including many mammals.
+Hence, my research focuses on describing the virome of selected rodents in Sri Lanka with a special reference to poxviruses.

-Supervisor: Prof. Inoka C. Perera, Prof. Andreas Nitsche, Dr. Wipula B. Yapa, Dr. Saminda P. Fernando and Dr. Lars Hildebrandt – Einfeldt.
+Supervisors: Prof. Inoka C. Perera, Prof. Andreas Nitsche, Dr. Wipula B. Yapa, Dr. Saminda P. Fernando, and Dr. Lars Hildebrandt-Einfeldt.

 Hansi Ganhewa